 \subsection{Implementation Details}

-All the experiments are conducted on RTX 3090 GPU with PyTorch $1.7.1$.
+All experiments are conducted on PyTorch $1.7.1$ platform with RTX 3090 GPU.
 For each SSDG task, we train domain-specific APL for each unlabeled domain, to avoid the disaster of performance degradation brought by training the labeled domain and multiple unlabeled domains simultaneously.
-Hence, there are two APL modules cooperated with a DCG module for each task in the following experiments.
-Without any specific statement, we implement APL by using MCD~\cite{MCD} and implement EID via MixUp.
+Hence, there involves two APL modules and a DCG module in each experiment.
+Without any specific statement, we use MCD to implement APL~\cite{mcd} and use MixUp to implement EID by default.
 We use ResNet-18~\cite{resnet} as the backbone for APL and DCG, which is initialized with the weights pretrained on ImageNet~\cite{deng2009imagenet}.
-For DCG module, the style confusor layers are inserted into the feature maps after the $1^{th}$, $2^{rd}$, and $3^{rd}$ residual blocks of each subnetwork.
+For DCG module, the style confusor layers are inserted into the feature maps of the $1^{th}$, $2^{rd}$, and $3^{rd}$ residual blocks of each subnetwork.
 The APL and DCG are trained with SGD, batch size of 128, initial learning rate of 1e-3, weight decay of 5e-4, momentum of 0.9, and maximum epochs of 30 and 15, respectively.
-The learning rate is fixed within the training stage of each module, while it is decreased as the intermediate domain evolved, as defined by: $lr = lr_{initial}/ {T^2}$, where ${T}$ denotes the cycle number.
-Besides, the entire cycle times of EID is set as 3 by default.
-The selection rate of clean samples is set as 0.4 in EID, while it is set to decrease from 1 to 0.5 linearly in DCG.
-For input data, we resize each image to $224\times 224$ and use random translation and random horizontal flipping to augment the data in PACS and Office-Home, while we do not use any augmentation on Digits-DG where each image is resized to $32 \times 32$.
+The learning rate is fixed when training each module, while it is decreased globally as the EID cycles increased, as defined by: $lr = lr_{initial}/ {T^2}$, where ${T}$ denotes the cycle index.
+The maximum cycles is set 3.
+The global clean rate in EID is set 0.4, while the local clean rate in DCG is decreased from 1 to 0.5 linearly.
+Note that the clean rate of EID is 0.6 for PACS-Webdata due to the noise web data.
+As for the input, we resize each image to $224\times 224$ and use simple augmentation techniques like random translation and random horizontal flipping on PACS and Office-Home, while do not use any augmentation techniques on Digits-DG where each image is resized to $32 \times 32$.